 To elucidate the main routes of hepatic metabolism, incubation of test compounds is carried out with liver microsomes (mouse, rat or human), that provide a wide range of the metabolizing enzymes.
 Additionally, S9 fractions from mouse, rat or and human liver can be used for a broader coverage of possible biotransformations (both phases I and II of metabolism).
 Some compounds are unstable in blood plasma, therefore plasma stability test can be included in the service.
-A typical protocol includes incubation of the test compound (at concentration of 2 µM or 10 µM ) with microsomes (0.4 mg/ml) or S9 (2 mg/ml) in the presence of co-factors at 37°C, sampling at 2 time-points (0 and 60 minutes), reaction quenching with acetonitrile and centrifugation.
+A typical protocol includes incubation of the test compound with microsomes or S9 in the presence of co-factors, sampling at 2 time-points (0 and 60 minutes), reaction quenching and centrifugation.
 The analysis of the incubation sample and comparison to the control (quenched at 0 time) is performed using liquid chromatography/tandem mass spectrometry.